gollum/gollum/README.md

-Even though page files may be placed in any directory, there is still only a single namespace for page names, so all page files should have globally unique names regardless of where there are located in the repository.
+Even though page files may be placed in any directory, there is still only a single namespace for page names, so all page files should have globally unique names regardless of where they are located in the repository.

 ## WIKI LINKS

-Wiki links in Gollum are processed before page content is converted into HTML.
+Wiki links in Gollum are processed before page content is converted to HTML.
 They take the following form:

     [[Page Name]]